dewittpe/qwraps2/CONTRIBUTING.md

 ## Cloning the Repo

 The package structure relies on symbolic links.
-If you are working on Linux of Mac the you should have not problem cloning and working with this repo.
+If you are working on Linux or Mac the you should have not problem cloning and working with this repo.
 If, however, you are working on a Windows machine there are a few additional steps you will need to take.